closegps_fixed

 current.

 * WHERE...
-For the HIGH SURF ADVISORY and for the HIGH RIP
+For the HIGH SURF ADVISORY, the most vulnerable areas

 * IMPACTS...FOR THE HIGH SURF ADVISORY, High waves that can wash

-swimming conditions.
-FOR THE HIGH RIP CURRENT RISK, rip
+conditions.
+FOR THE HIGH RIP CURRENT RISK, rip currents can

 PRECAUTIONARY/PREPAREDNESS ACTIONS...